Slumdog Millionaire: India

 In India, the premiere of Slumdog Millionaire took place in Mumbai on 22 January 2009 and was attended by major personalities of the Indian film industry, with more than a hundred attending this event.
 A dubbed Hindi version, Slumdog Crorepati (स्लमडॉग करोड़पति), was also released in India in addition to the original version of the film.
-The name was changed as Indians are more familiar with Indian numbering, including the crore, than the Western numbering with the million.
+The name was changed as Indians are more familiar with Indian numbering, including the crore, than the Western numbering of one million.
 Originally titled Slumdog Millionaire: Kaun Banega Crorepati, the name was shortened for legal reasons.
 Loveleen Tandan, who supervised the dubbing, stated, "All the actors from the original English including Anil Kapoor, Irrfan Khan and Ankur Vikal dubbed the film.
 We got a boy from Chembur, Pratik Motwani to dub for the male lead Dev Patel.
 I didn't want any exaggerated dubbing.
 I wanted a young unspoilt voice."
 The film was also dubbed in Tamil as Naanum Kodeeswaran, with Silambarasan dubbing for Patel, while S. P. Balasubrahmanyam and Radha Ravi dubbed for Kapoor and Khan respectively.

 Fox Searchlight, with Fox Star Studios, released 351 prints of the film across India for its full release there on 23 January 2009.
 It earned ₹2,35,45,665 in its first week at the Indian box office, or $2.2 million according to Fox Searchlight.
 Though not as successful as major film releases in India during its first week, this was the highest weekend gross for any Fox film and the third highest for any Western release in the country, trailing only Spider-Man 3 and Casino Royale.
 In its second week, the film's gross rose to ₹3,04,70,752 at the Indian box office.

 A few analysts have offered their opinions about the film's performance at the Indian box office.
 Trade analyst Komal Nahta commented, "There was a problem with the title itself.
-Slumdog is not a familiar word for majority Indians."
+Slumdog is not a familiar word for [the] majority [of] Indians."
 In addition, trade analyst Amod Mehr has stated that with the exception of Anil Kapoor, the film lacks recognisable stars and that "the film... is not ideally suited for Indian sentiment."
 A cinema owner commented that "to hear slum boys speaking perfect English doesn't seem right but when they are speaking in Hindi, the film seems much more believable."
 The dubbed Hindi version, Slumdog Crorepati, did better at the box office, and additional copies of that version were released.
 Following the film's success at the 81st Academy Awards, the film's takings in India increased by 470% the following week, bringing its total up to $6.3 million that week.
 As of 15 March 2009, Slumdog Crorepati had grossed ₹158,613,802 at the Indian box office.